FULCRUM THERAPEUTICS, INC. (NA - GuruFocus.com

 Did you lose money on investments in Fulcrum Therapeutics, Inc.?
 If so, please visit Fulcrum Therapeutics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, May 15, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC) between March 3, 2022 and March 8, 2023, inclusive (the "Class Period").
+NEW YORK, May 22, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Fulcrum Therapeutics, Inc. (“Fulcrum” or the “Company”) ( FULC) between March 3, 2022 and March 8, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of New Jersey and alleges violations of the Securities Exchange Act of 1934.

-Fulcrum is a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
-One of the Company's lead product candidates is FTX-6058, an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies.
-Over the course of 2022, Fulcrum submitted preclinical data to the U.S. Food and Drug Administration ("FDA") in connection with the Company's intention to file an Investigational New Drug ("IND") application for FTX-6058 for the potential treatment of sickle-cell disease ("SCD").

 Plaintiff alleges that Defendants made materially false and misleading statements throughout the Class Period.
 Specifically, Plaintiff alleges that Defendants failed to disclose that: (i) the preclinical data submitted in support of FTX-6058 showed safety concerns regarding potential hematological malignancies; (ii) the foregoing safety concerns increased the likelihood that the FDA would place a clinical hold on preclinical studies of FTX-6058; and (iii) accordingly, the Company had overstated FTX-6058’s clinical and/or commercial prospects.